mlugg/zig-classgen/README.md

 around multiple dispatch noted above, you should _always_ include the names, and crucially dispatch groups, for any function used in multiple dispatches.

+If the class has a virtual destructor, it should be replaced with the special directive `DESTRUCTOR`, since destructors are generated differently to normal methods on some platforms.

 [standard layout type]: https://en.cppreference.com/w/cpp/language/data_members#Standard-layout